 A content strategy is an ongoing process involving transforming a brand’s goals and objectives into a written plan whereby content is the primary means for goal achievement.
 Content strategies are more than developing an editorial calendar and then writing and publishing content.
 Strategies start with creating a business objective or mission statement that answers the “how” questions.

-Why is content important for business?
+Why is a content strategy important for business?

 One of the biggest benefits of content for business is that it allows brands to develop relationships with their target audience.
 Different forms of content – everything from a blog post to a video – gives brands opportunities to interact with their audience, answer questions, and more.